dladd/pyFormex/sphinx/install.rst

 The user has the choice to install these extras or not.

-Some external packages however do not come in an easy to install package, ot the available packaged formats do not collaborate well with |pyformex|.
+Some external packages however do not come in an easy to install package, ot the available packaged formats do not collaborate well with pyFormex.
 Therefore, we have created a set of dedicated install script to ease the installation of these external packages.